MLDA-NTU/ml-training-programme-2021-22/Week 4/Data Science II.md

 General ML

+- Describe a Machine Learning pipeline
 - What's the difference between hypothesis, actual (observed) outputs, and predicted outputs?
 - What does "linear" in linear models mean?
 How about non-linear?
+- What is a Baseline model?
+Bayes error rate?
 - Why do we need train-validation-test split?
+Is test set the same as validation set?
 - When do we need (and not need) to normalize the data?
 - How do we test/evaluate a model?
 - What's the difference between loss function and evaluation metrics?